y3mi/docs/content/usage/getting-started/login.md

-+++
-title = "Logging In"
-toc = true
+---
+title: "Getting Started"
+linkTitle: "Getting Started"
-weight = 5
+weight: 5
-+++

-All authentication and authorization is driven off GitHub access.
+description: >
+  Learn how to start.
+---

+{{% alert title="Warning" color="warning" %}}
+These docs assume you have Vela running.
+{{% /alert %}}

 ## UI

-Coming Soon!
+Navigate to your deployed instance and follow the OAuth workflow promoted from the web interface.

 ## CLI

-Please see authentication in the [CLI reference](/usage/reference/cli/authentication).
+Please see authentication in the [CLI reference](/site/usage/reference/cli/authentication).

-_If you have not yet installed the CLI, see [CLI install reference](/install/cli) first._
+_If you have not yet installed the CLI, see [CLI install reference](/site/usage/reference/cli/install) first._

 ## API

-Please see authentication in the [API reference](/usage/reference/api/authentication).
+Please see authentication in the [API reference](/site/usage/reference/api/authentication).

 ## SDK

-Please see uthentication in the [sdk reference](/usage/reference/sdk/authentication).
+Please see uthentication in the [sdk reference](/site/usage/reference/sdk/authentication).